 Exercise helps ease this natural progression of weight gain in men.
 So, in case you needed more motivation to exercise, consider that fewer pounds mean less stress on veins and thus less tendency for vein problems.

 Working out will also build healthy leg muscles.
 Calf muscles are especially important to vein heath because they help pump blood back to your heart more efficiently.

-If you’re just starting an exercise regimen, choose an activity (or better yet activities) you might enjoy.
+If you’re just starting an exercise regimen, choose an activity you might enjoy.
 But don’t over-do it.
-Jogging, biking, elliptical training, swimming, yoga, and other low-impact activities are all great to move your body.
+Walking, swimming, yoga, and other low-impact activities are all great to move your body.

 High-impact sports, torn ACLs, or a popped hamstring won’t do much for leg and venous health.

 Remember, sitting or standing in one position all day is your enemy.
 But that doesn’t mean you have to train for the Olympics.

 Studies have shown that any amount of regular movement is helpful.

 Anything from a brisk daily walk to just stepping away from your desk every so often is far better than nothing.
 Every little bit counts and will make a measurable difference.

 Good Diet and Nutrition Fights Varicose Veins in Men

 A healthy diet helps keep your weight down, powers your workout, and improves your mood.